craftcms/docs/docs/cloud/builds.md

 ## PHP

 Your project’s `composer.json` and `composer.lock` files determine what PHP packages are installed.
 By default, Cloud expects both files to be at the root of your repository—but your Composer root can be [customized](config.md#config-schema).
 If either file is missing, the build will fail.

 Cloud installs packages by running `composer install`.

 ## Node.js

+To enable the Node.js build step, set a `node-version` in your [Cloud config file](config.md#config-schema).
-Similarly, Cloud looks for `package.json` and `package-lock.json` files at the root of your repository (or at a path set in your [config file](config.md#config-schema)).
-Unlike the PHP build step, if `package-lock.json` is *missing*, this step is skipped and the deployment will continue.
+Cloud looks for `package.json` and `package-lock.json` files at the root of your repository (or within the configured `node-path`).

-To enable the Node.js build step, you must set a `node-version` in your [Cloud config file](config.md#config-schema).
+Like the PHP build step, if either file is missing, we fail the build.

 ### Build Command